SwerveRobotics/tools/README.md

 # Swerve Robotics Tools Suite

 Welcome to the Swerve Robotics Tools Suite.
-Here we hope you will find handy tools that will help make your FTC programming days more productive and enjoyable.
+Here we hope you will find that will help make your FTC programming more productive and enjoyable.
 You might also enjoy our related project, the Swerve Robotics FTC Library, also here on GitHub.

-At the moment, the suite contains the following tool(s):
+At the moment, the suite contains just one tool:

 *   __BotBug__: BotBug helps you debug your robot over Wifi by automatically configuring robot controller phones for Wifi debugging whenever they connect to your PC using USB.

-    Configure your robot controller phone normally as instructed in the FTC Guide, then take the one additional step of also connecting the phone to a Wifi network which is also visible to your PC (so: the phone is *both* on Wifi Direct and this other network).
-Then plug the phone in using USB, acknowledge the one-time "allow USB debugging" prompt if needed, and BotBug will take care of the rest.
+    Configure your robot controller phone normally, just as instructed in the FTC Guide, then take the one additional step of also connecting the phone to a Wifi network which is also visible to your PC (so: the phone is *both* on Wifi Direct and this other network).
+Then plug the phone into your PC using USB, acknowledge the one-time "allow USB debugging" prompt if needed, and BotBug will take care of the rest.
+Once BotBug has done its job, you can detach the phone from USB.

     We hope in a future version to eliminate the need for the separate Wifi network by connecting from the PC to the robot controller phone over Wifi direct, but that's not